-Mark Weigand, MS, PT, DPT, received his Doctorate of Physical Therapy degree from Trine University.
+Mark Weigand, MS, PT, DPT, CSCS, received his Doctorate in Physical Therapy from Trine University.
 He played Division I soccer at the University of Denver where he graduated with a BA in Biology.
 Following his playing career, he returned to D1 coaching as the graduate assistant for the men’s soccer program at SIUE where he graduated with MS in Kinesiology.
 Mark utilizes an evidence-based approach that combines hands-on therapy with corrective exercise to achieve optimal outcomes and sports performance for patients.
 He has a personal interest in treating all sports medicine injuries with a specific focus on soccer rehabilitation and injury prevention.
-In his free time, he enjoys coaching young soccer players through individual and group training sessions as well as traveling and spending time with his family.
+In his free time, he enjoys coaching young soccer players through individual and group training sessions, traveling, and spending time with his family.

 Clinical Exercise Physiologist Certified (ACSM-CEP)